kaffikaffi/minecraft-tf/README.md

 ```
 touch terraform.tvars
 ```
 Paste the text below in  `terraform.tvars`, and replace the values with your Azure info   To generate this info you need to make a [Service Principal](https://www.terraform.io/docs/providers/azurerm/guides/service_principal_client_secret.html).<b> DO NOT PUSH THIS FILE TO GITHUB!
-So make sure it is mentioned in your `.gitignore` file </b>
+So make sure it is mentioned in your `.gitignore`</b>

 ```